YconquestY/cs-629/README.md

 - It uses a store-buffer
 - You are free to design either a k-way associative (k=2,4,8) or a direct-mapped cache.
 If you choose a k-way associative you can pick any replacement policy you want
 - You should use a BRAM to hold the content of the cache and the associated tags.
 A placeholder bram is in the code for you.
+- Note that a BE (byte enable) bram is used to store data.
+This is important for processor use.
+Please see the Bluespec specifications for usage.

 In the file `MemTypes.bsv` we defined a few basic types.
 You will also have to define new types for the tags and the indexes.